iBug/iBug-source/_posts/2024/2024-01-23-nginx-limit-req.md

 Under this model, the `nodelay` option can be understood as `delay=infinity`, while still respecting the `burst` limit.

+## One more question

-One last question: Why is the burst limit specified at use time, instead of at zone definition?
+Why is the burst limit specified at use time, instead of at zone definition?
 Only experiments can find out:

 ```nginx
 location /a {